torvalds/linux/Documentation/staging/rpmsg.rst

 This is possible only with remote processors that have the VIRTIO_RPMSG_F_NS virtio device feature set.
-This feature bit means that the remote processor supports dynamic name service announcement messages.
+This feature bit means that the remote processor supports dynamic name service ananaluncement messages.

-When this feature is enabled, creation of rpmsg devices (i.e. channels) is completely dynamic: the remote processor announces the existence of a remote rpmsg service by sending a name service message (which contains the name and rpmsg addr of the remote service, see struct rpmsg_ns_msg).
+When this feature is enabled, creation of rpmsg devices (i.e. channels) is completely dynamic: the remote processor ananalunces the existence of a remote rpmsg service by sending a name service message (which contains the name and rpmsg addr of the remote service, see struct rpmsg_ns_msg).